opengeospatial/omsf-profile/README.md

 O&M v2.0 | OGC Name | OMSF FeatureType |
 ---------|----------|------------------|
-OM_CategoryObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_CategoryObservation | omsf:CategoryObservation
+OM\_CategoryObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_CategoryObservation | omsf:CategoryObservation
-OM_CountObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_CountObservation | omsf:CountObservation
+OM\_CountObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_CountObservation | omsf:CountObservation
-OM_Measurement | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_Measurement | omsf:MeasurementObservation
+OM\_Measurement | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_Measurement | omsf:MeasureObservation
+OM\_Observation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_Observation| omsf:GenericObservation
-OM_TimeSeriesObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TimeSeriesObservation | omsf:TimeseriesObservation
+OM\_TimeSeriesObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TimeSeriesObservation | omsf:TimeseriesObservation
-OM_TruthObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TruthObservation | omsf:TruthObservation
+OM\_TruthObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TruthObservation | omsf:TruthObservation

-XML encodings for the O&M UML classes OM_ComplexObservation, OM_DiscreteCoverageObservation, OM_GeometryObservation, OM_Observation, OM_PointCoverageObservation, and OM_TemporalObservation are not provided.
+XML encodings for the O&M UML classes OM\_ComplexObservation, OM\_DiscreteCoverageObservation, OM\_GeometryObservation, OM\_PointCoverageObservation, and OM\_TemporalObservation are not provided.
 Thus this implementation is intentionally more limited than the Observations and Measurements - XML Implementation ([OGC Document 10-025r1](http://portal.opengeospatial.org/files/?artifact_id=41510)) and OGC Observations and Measurements – JSON implementation ([OGC Document 15-100r1](https://portal.opengeospatial.org/files/64910)) which are able to express the full O&M abstract model.
+However, expressing all these is possible by using the omsf:GenericObservation feature type with a remote reference to the Observation result.

 This application profile does not provide encodings for the sampling feature data, as the feature of interest is only presented by it's geometry, optionally by it's name and, also optionally, by a remote reference to the description of the complete feature of interest.